UCR-Robotics/UCR-Robotics/docs/tbot/moRbt.rst

 .. _example: https://husarion.com/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot/

-There are still some other cases that some wheels are only for support.
+There are other cases that some wheels are only for support.

 .. image:: figures/kuboki.png
    :width: 50%